Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 HOW CAN I PREPARE FOR THE TARA?

-Whilst we wait for more official information, there are a few tips we can give you, based on other similar tests, which can help you improve the key skills that will be tested in the TARA:
+Since practice materials for the TARA are quite thin on the official website, there are a few tips we can give you, based on other similar tests, which can help you improve the key skills that will be tested in the TARA:

 1. Practise with TSA past papers and sample questions.
 The TSA is used for similar courses as those for which the TARA has been proposed, meaning the skills measures should be relatively similar.
 Check out our guide to the TSA for links to past papers and more top tips on preparing for critical thinking and quantitative reasoning admissions tests.